rapidez/rapidez/README.md

 **Why query the Magento database instead of using GraphQL?**

-> Speed.
+> Speed; and not all data is available through GraphQL.
 The Magento database stucture isn't changed much over the years and we're just using it to get data.
-So, why not?
-To insert data we use the REST API.
-Maybe we switch to GraphQL in the future.
+For inserting and updating we use the REST API or GraphQL.

 **TailwindCSS is used, do I need to use it?**